lin-de/pdsnd_github/README.md

 It provides statistics on the most popular stations, the most popular usage times, trip statistics, and user statistics.

+Data can be filtered by day of the week, month, both, or neither.

 ### Files used
 chicago.csv
 new_york_city.csv